 What is Title IV?

-Over a period of two years, the average net price paid by all freshmen at Wallace Community College, Dothan has decreased by an average of 19.2% per year.
-This means that despite total costs rising at an average annual rate of 3.4% the average aid given to freshmen has increased at a faster rate.
+Over a period of three years, the average net price paid by all freshmen at Wallace Community College, Dothan has increased by an average of 67.1% per year.

 Among the Lowest Net Price for Students Who Get Financial Aid

 An overall average net price of $8,853 puts Wallace Community College, Dothan well below the national average of $20,398.

 Financial Aid Packages Vary From Year to Year